You Have To See This Starbucks Barista's Cup Doodles

 Cup doodle #sbux #sbux4803 #scarbux #scarborough #toronto #mickeymouse #disney #disneyxd #disneyland #starbucks代購 #starbucks #starbucks☕️ #starbuckscup #starbuckscoffee #starbuckscanada #starbuckscupart #coffeecupart #coffeecup #starbucksjapan #starbuckscollection #fanart #disneyquote#baristaart #ToBeAPartner

-While his Instagram shows off pretty elaborate designs inspired by comic books, Pokémon, animated features, and Mickey Mouse, he told Hello Giggles that those aren't the calibre of art that most customers get.
+While his Instagram shows off pretty elaborate designs inspired by comic books, Pokémon, animated features, and Mickey Mouse, he told Hello Giggles that those aren't the caliber of art that most customers get.

 Considering he finishes each sketch in about 20 seconds, most caffeine-starved customers get a more rudimentary image like a happy sun with some inspirational words alongside it or Snoopy stretched out atop the Starbucks' siren.
 He's even given his coworkers the caricature treatment, doodling their visages on Starbucks' iconic cups.